 If the European Union is neither a super-state nor a confederacy of member states, what new model of democracy can it introduce for the world?
 How can Europe’s democracy escape from the traps of technocracy, consensus politics and short-termism?

-European citizenship and democracy with Daniele Archibugi (National Research Council in Italy)
+with Daniele Archibugi (National Research Council of Italy)

 Green New Deal

 with David Adler (Green New Deal for Europe)

 A Green New Deal can form the basis of a new relationship between Europe and the world.
 Through multi-level institutional coordination, an internationally-minded Green New Deal can address deep-set regional issues, support the development of green technology, and work towards decolonial action.
 How to support and mobilise for transnationalizing the Green New Deal in Europe and globally?

 In 2008 Ann Pettifor and a group of economists and thinkers came up with the idea of a Green New Deal, which has now become talked about all over the world.
 What are the core elements of the Green New Deal, how could they be financed and what has to be done for them to be implemented?